KubaBubaB/XAdES_Electronic_Signature_App/README.md

 This console application is responsible for generating private and public key.
 It emulates Trusted Third Party (TTP).
 Private key is generated with custom PIN.
 ## SignatureEncryptionApp
-This application uses RSA algorithm and provides the following functionalities to .txt or .cpp files:
+This application uses RSA algorithm and provides the following functionalities to SMALL .txt or .cpp files:
 - Signing a document with the private key, after providing the correct PIN
 - Verify a signature with the public key
 - Encryption of a small document with the public key